Hey577-2023/Prediction-of-NBA-Results/README.md

 # Prediction-of-NBA-Results
-The dataset for this study comes from: https://github.com/aidancowie/Statistical-Classification-of-NBA-Data.
+The dataset for this research comes from: https://github.com/aidancowie/Statistical-Classification-of-NBA-Data.